deploymentking/efk/README.md

 ## Quick & Easy Startup - Default (with XPack Extensions)

-- Ensure the .env file has the setting `ELK_FLAVOUR` set to an empty string
+- Ensure the .env file has the setting `FLAVOUR_ELK` set to an empty string
 - Run the following command `docker-compose -f docker-compose.yml -f nginx/docker-compose.yml -p efk up`

 You will then be able to access the stack via the following: